Farfetch/blackout/CONTRIBUTING.md

 ## Your First Contribution

-If you want to deep dive and help out with development, then first get the project installed locally.
-After that is done we suggest you have a look at issues that are labelled "[good first issue](https://github.com/Farfetch/blackout/labels/good%20first%20issue)".
+Have a look at issues that are labelled "[good first issue](https://github.com/Farfetch/blackout/labels/good%20first%20issue)".
 These are meant to be a great way to get a smooth start and won’t put you in front of the most complex parts of the system.

 ## Additional resources